• Skip to primary navigation

 sauteed sweet potatoe, red bell pepper, kale, onion, and bacon in a cast iron pan

-This post contains affiliate links for which we may be compensated if a purchase is made through the links provided.
-For more information please read our affiliate disclosure.
+This post may contain affiliate links for which we may be compensated if a purchase is made through the links provided at no extra cost to you.
+For more information, please read our affiliate disclosure.

 What is a 'Hash'?

 Corned beef hash and roast beef hash are the most popular forms of hash, and are a great way to use up leftover roast you may have in the fridge.
-Any combination of meat and vegetables may be used though, creating limitless hash options.
+Any combination of meat and vegetables may be used, though, creating limitless hash options.

 Hash in North America is often served with fried eggs on top, and is sometimes even topped with hollandaise!